An extra boost where it’s needed most

 Programs for blind students

-Since Sister Islands installed two text-reading computers in our office in Altagracia, blind students come to the office nearly every day to use these computers to explore the Internet, communicate via e-mail, and write and print school assignments.
-Blind students in Altagracia have become a tight-knit group and have communicated with blind students in other communities in Nicaragua, which has led to some enriching experiences.
+Since Sister Islands installed two text-reading computers in our office in Altagracia, blind students come to the office nearly every day to use these computers to explore the Internet, communicate via email, and write and print school assignments.
+Blind students in Altagracia have become a tight-knit group and communicate with blind students in other communities in Nicaragua, leading to enriching experiences.
 For example, the Sister Islands Association responded when Jader Guillen, one of the leaders, asked for funding to bring a Managua team to Ometepe for a goalball tournament.
 Goalball, invented in 1946 as a way of rehabilitating blind war veterans, uses a ball that makes noise when it is in motion.
 Players wear blindfolds, eliminating any advantage for those who have some ability to see.
+The team from Ometepe won the goalball championship in 2024 with the leadership of Francisco Hernandez, our special needs coordinator on Ometepe.

 Programs for people with other special needs